arvancloud/ar-ddns/README.md

 apt install jq -y
 ```
 ## Examples
 For example your domain is www.example.com.
 After adding the Input variables, the script will look for your current DNS records and find the type "a" for "www" record.
-Then the script checks for your server's IP address.
-If there is a match for your current address and server's address no action will be taken. otherwise Your "www" record will be changed to your server's IP address.
-Set first argument as API Key abd second argument as your subdomain. and run the following command:
+By default the script checks for your server's IP address unless you set -i argument.
+If there is a match for your current address in your Avan panel and server's address no action will be taken. otherwise Your "www" record will be changed to your server's IP address.
+The following command changes "www" record for "example.com" domain to "8.8.8.8".
 ```
-./ddns.sh "Apikey 54654654654" "www.example.com"
+./ddns.sh -a "Apikey 54654654654" -d "www.example.com" -i "8.8.8.8"
 ```
 If you want to change "@" record just add root domain as follow:
 ```